Adding closed captions or subtitles to your live stream will help you make your live sessions accessible to a much wider audience.

 Are closed captions supported on mobile apps?

-Captions are supported on the SpotMe web app only, using SpotMe Anywhere, SpotMe Express and SpotMe Content Hub.
-Support for mobile apps is coming soon (May 2022).
+Yes, captions are supported on the SpotMe web app and mobile app, using SpotMe Anywhere, SpotMe Express and SpotMe Content Hub.